ConnectyCube/connectycube-cordova-samples/README.md

 - Chat code sample - coming soon

+Original source code of the code samples (not minified) can be found here https://github.com/ConnectyCube/connectycube-web-samples

 ## Documentation

 All the samples use ConnectyCube SDK.
 The following tech integration documentation is available: